Configure an interpreter using Docker

 Create a Python project

-QuadraticEquation, add the Solver.py file and enter the following code:
+QuadraticEquation, add the Solver.py file, and copy and paste the following code:

 Configuring Docker as a remote interpreter